Generalized Long-Moody functors: Examples

 \section{Examples}

-The groups $\left\{ G_{n}\right\} _{n\in\mathbb{N}}$ for which it is natural to define the first generalized Long-Moody functors are mapping class groups of surfaces.
-In this section, we present various coherent Long-Moody systems which are defined for several families of mapping class groups, surfaces braid groups and finally symmetric groups.
-In particular, we recover the Long-Moody functors of \cite{soulieLMBilan} in Section \ref{subsec:Surface-braid-groups:}.
-We will also focus on exhibiting the functors that we recover by applying the Long-Moody functors on the constant functor $R$.
-We are interested in these functors for two reasons.
-First, $R$ is the most basic functor to study.
-Secondly, considering the particular case of the family of trivial morphisms $\left\{ \varsigma_{n,t}\right\} _{n\in\mathbb{N}}$, understanding $\mathbf{LM}\left(R\right)$ allows us to describe completely $\mathbf{LM}\left(F\right)$ for all objects $F$ of $\mathbf{Fct}\left(\mathfrak{U}\mathcal{G},R\textrm{-}\mathfrak{Mod}\right)$ by Proposition \ref{prop:casesigmatrivial}.
+The groups $\left\{ G_{n}\right\} _{n\in\mathbb{N}}$ for which it is natural to define some generalized Long-Moody functors are mapping class groups of surfaces.
+In this section, we present various coherent Long-Moody systems which are defined for several families of mapping class groups and surface braid groups.
+In particular, we recover the Long-Moody functors for braid groups of \cite{soulieLMBilan} in Section \ref{subsec:Surface-braid-groups:}, and we introduce new ones thanks to the more general framework of Section \ref{sec:The-generalized-Long-Moody}.